casper-network/odra_tutorials/recoverable_wallet/tutorial.md

 * `odra::prelude::*`: This imports essential functionalities frequently used in Odra development, including functions for interacting with the environment and basic data structures.
 * `odra::Address`: This defines the `Address` type, representing account addresses on the Casper blockchain where CSPR tokens can be stored and transferred.
 * `odra::Mapping`: This provides the `Mapping` data structure, enabling us to efficiently store key-value pairs within the contract.
 In our case, it will be used to manage recovery guardian information.
-* `odra::OdraError`: This dependency allows defining custom error types for the contract.
 * `odra::Var`: This provides the `Var` type, representing variables that can be persistently stored within the contract's memory.

 ### 2. Defining Contract Errors